LandonMoss/challenge-8-weather-dashboard/README.md

 ## Final Project Preview

-I wanted to keep mobile in mind, so I ensured the app worked and looked good in both desktop and mobile screens.
+I wanted to keep mobile in mind, so I ensured the app worked and looked great on both desktop and mobile screens.

 Desktop: